Kandy-IO/kandy-link-js-sdk/docs/kandy-doc.md

 -   `callId` **[string][2]** ID of the call being acted on.
 -   `destination` **[string][2]** The user to forward the call to.

+### consultativeTransfer

+Performs a "consultative" transfer between two on-going calls (also known as an announced or warm transfer).
+This allows the current user to transfer the remote participant of a call to another user, after having spoken to both users.

+Both calls used for the transfer must be locally held.
+Both remote participants will see their call be unheld, and will be connected to one another after the operation.
+Both calls for the current user will be ended.

+**Parameters**

+-   `callId` **[string][2]** ID of the call being acted on.
+-   `otherCallId` **[string][2]** ID of the other call being acted on.

+### directTransfer

+Performs a "direct" transfer on a call (also known as an unannounced or blind transfer).
+This allows the current user to transfer the remote participant of a call to another user, similar to a "forward" operation.

+The specified call must be locally held.
+The "destination" user will receive an incoming call, and when answered, they will be connected with the remote participant of the specified call.
+The current user's call will be ended after the operation.

+**Parameters**

+-   `callId` **[string][2]** ID of the call being acted on.
+-   `destination` **[string][2]** The user to transfer the call to.

+### join

+Performs a "join" on two ongoing calls.
+This allows the current user to have a call with audio from the other two users.

+Both specified calls must be locally held.
+The "joined" call will be audio-only, even if either previous call had video.
+Video cannot be added to the "joined" call.
+Both remote participants will see their call be unheld, and will receive additional audio from other participants after the operation.
+Both calls for the current user will be ended.

+**Parameters**

+-   `callId` **[string][2]** ID of the call being acted on.
+-   `otherCallId` **[string][2]** ID of the other call being acted on.

 ### states